 Brock is an Associate Professor in the School of Psychological Sciences at the University of Melbourne.
-He is trained as a social psychologist and his research broadly focuses on the topics of well-being and morality.
+He is trained as a social psychologist and his research broadly focuses on the topics of ethics and well-being.

 In his research on well-being, he has addressed questions such as why promoting happiness may have a downside, the cultural factors leading to depression, and why valuing our negative and painful experiences in life is a critical pathway to achieving happiness.
-Brock’s research on morality broadly focuses on how, when, and why we extend moral consideration to others, including non-human others, such as animals and the environment.
-In this research, Brock has examined the psychology of meat-eating, the dehumanization of others, and how developing an environmental ethic may promote more positive human interaction.
+Brock’s research on behavioural ethics broadly focuses on the various motivations that shape our ethical decision making around important social issues and how people resolve conflicts of interest.
+This extends to issues such as the treatment of animals and the environment.
+Broadly, Brock’s research seeks to understand the link between ethical behaviour and personal well-being, and why this link is critical to meaning and fulfillment in life.